omarudolley/definitions/README.md

 - `route_description`

-  Description for the POST route
+  Description for the POST route (defaults to the summary if not provided)

+- `requires_authorization`

+  Marks the Authorization header as required

-- `generic_description`
+- `requires_consent`

   Marks the X-Consent-Token header as required